 The vector \vec{b} comprises the backgrounds from events outside the kinematic range used for the unfolding and detector-level jets that cannot be assigned to any hadron-level jet in the signal MC.
 The dependence on the MC models used to determine \vec{b} was reduced by applying this term in a multiplicative, rather than additive, fashion.
+This is because this approach only required the simulation of the background MC samples to be correct relative to the signal MC, rather than relative to the data.
 This treatment also ensured that the absolute normalisation of the MC samples did not influence the measurement.